 The Philippine Digital Asset Exchange (PDAX) recently received its VCE license from the BSP on September 2018.

 PDAX will let Filipinos trade cryptocurrencies and digital assets without the need for going to foreign exchanges.
 It is also reported that the exchange will utilize the same order-matching technology used in stock exchanges to match buyers and sellers.

 PDAX users can trade pesos for bitcoin, bitcoin cash, ethereum, ripple, and litecoin.
 2 more coins are set to be announced soon.
 PDAX also listed 7-eleven, GCASH, the SM Store, and partner banks as ways to fund user accounts.

-Official Website: http://pdax.ph/
+Official Website: https://pdax.ph/

 Citadax is a cryptocurrency exchange platform by SCI Ventures, the company behind buybitcoin.ph, bitbit.cash, and rebit.ph.
 Not much is known about Citadax at the moment, but its website currently allows users to join the waitlist.

 Note: This list doesn’t include cryptocurrency exchanges that will operate in the Cagayan Economic Zone Authority (CEZA).
 CEZA-based cryptocurrency exchange will service users outside the Philippines.

 Having cryptocurrency exchanges based in the country will let Filipinos trade their Philippine fiat to cryptocurrency without the need of going to a foreign crypto exchange.
 This will save the Filipino users money in terms of fees as they no longer need to trade their fiat to BTC and then make a trade.